Clover POS Review: User-friendly Square Alternative

 If you’re not sure which POS is right for you, check out our reviews of the top Clover alternatives.

-What affected our evaluation of Clover’s pricing overall is clarity.
-While the basic subscription plan is quite attractive, missing features that require add-on costs, and flat-rate transaction fees can quickly eat away at your revenue.
-Also, note that Clover has little control over how resellers price and set terms of use so these many options can be overwhelming for those who are not familiar with Clover.
+Clover’s pricing scheme is complex and lacks clarity compared to other POS providers; this caused it to lose some points in our evaluation.
+While the basic subscription plan is quite attractive, missing features that require add-on costs and flat-rate transaction fees can quickly eat away at your revenue.
+Also, note that Clover has little control over how resellers price and set terms of use, so these many options can be overwhelming for those who are not familiar with Clover.

-Its subscription plans will differ based on your business type and the Clover hardware you use.
-And, within each subscription plan is a different set of software plans whose available functionalities vary depending on the hardware as well.
+Its subscription plans will depend on your business type and the Clover hardware you use.
+Within each subscription plan are software plans with functionalities varying based on the hardware.
 Thus, the price of your system will be a combination of these factors, which can easily get confusing.

 We took a step-by-step approach to help you find which Clover setup is best for you.
 The first thing to do would be to choose your business type.

 Notice that the monthly subscription plan determines the software plan and payment processing rates.
-Choose a monthly subscription and note the available hardware for each before moving to the next table.
+Choose a monthly subscription and note the available hardware for each.

 Clover Cash Registers & Hardware